A General Theory of Propositional Modal Bundled Modalities: Case Studies

 \section{Case Studies}

-In this section, we show how the above canonical model construction could help us achieve completeness results for several concrete bundled modalities over classes of models with rather strong properties.
+In this section, we show how the above canonical model construction could help us achieve completeness results for several concrete PN-independent bundled modalities over classes of models with rather strong properties.
 To our knowledge, none of the axiomatizations presented below have appeared in the literature.
-The following notion of \emph{representation} is key in linking neighborhood completeness to Kripke completeness.
+The following notion of \emph{representation} is key in linking neighborhood completeness to Kripke completeness under bundled semantics.